Physician Assistant (PA)

 • Complete a background screening with an approved Livescan provider.
 Visit flhealthsource.gov/background-screening for additional information.

-• Hold a current and valid license to practice as a physician assistant in any jurisdiction of the United States.
+• Hold a current and valid license to practice as a physician assistant in any state of the United States or the District of Columbia.

 • Must practice medicine only in approved areas of critical need.
 Review section 458.315, Florida Statutes, for additional information.